GSri30/IIITB-bot/README.md

 Create a discord application bot in discord developer portal.
 Join the bot in your private discord server.
 (Make one if required) Fill the required environment variables in a .env file and required discord channels in your private discord server.
+Feel free to edit settings.py in accordance to your requirements.
 Atlast simply run Main.py